thomluther/anker-solix-api/README.md

 Select [N]next folder for monitoring
 Select [P]previous folder for monitoring
 Select [O]ther folder for monitoring
-[M]qtt device or Api device (default) display toggle [Q]uit, [ESC] or [CTRL-C] to stop monitor
+[C]ontrol MQTT device.
+Only possible if MQTT session is ON [M]qtt device or Api device (default) display toggle [Q]uit, [ESC] or [CTRL-C] to stop monitor
 ----------------------------------------------------------------------------------------------------